michael2012z/BitBible/markdown/KJV/files/Josh.md

 28. And Hebron, and Rehob, and Hammon, and Kanah, even unto great Zidon;

-29. And then the coast turneth to Ramah, and to the strong city Tyre; and the coast turneth to Hosah; and the outgoings thereof are at the sea from the coast to Achzib:Tyre: Heb.
-Tzor
+29. And then the coast turneth to Ramah, and to the strong city Tyre; and the coast turneth to Hosah; and the outgoings thereof are at the sea from the coast to Achzib:

 30. Ummah also, and Aphek, and Rehob: twenty and two cities with their villages.